Treatment Categories

 Primary Coding Option:

-Primary Code*: There are two options for the primary billing code, and the appropriate
+Primary Code*: There are three options for the primary billing code, and the appropriate

 Modifier -52: Indicates a reduced service, as the full CMG is not performed.

-Billing Codes: 51784: Electromyography studies (EMG) of anal or urethral sphincter, other than
+51784: Electromyography studies (EMG) of anal or urethral sphincter, other than needle, any technique.

 Always verify coding and billing guidelines with your specific payer, as policies and coverage determinations can vary by insurer and are subject to change.